-The unpretentious space with brightly colored walls, concrete floors and cozy tables looks about as I remember it from Le Croisic, where chef Franco Lania turned out lovely French classics.
-Rustic wall hangings and sculptures have been added, and the tables are set with spotty white cloth and paper place mats.”
+“It seems the owner of Le Croisic Adriana Fatat has created a French bistro concept that has endured for a decade.
+The unpretentious space with brightly colored walls, concrete floors, and cozy tables looks about as I remember Le Croisic, where talented chef Franco Lania turned out lovely French classics and some creative twists too. “

 Victoria Pesce Elliott reviews Miami-Dade restaurants.
 E-mail her at velliott@MiamiHerald.com.
-Follow her on Twitter @vpevpe and on her Facebook fan page.
+Follow her on Twitter @vpevpe.